lizhanmit/learning-notes/spring-boot-note/spring-boot-note.md

 Three ways:

 - By constructor - most preferred
-- By Setters - area of much debate
+- By setters - area of much debate, may have NullPointerException
 - By class properties - least preferred

 DI via Interface is highly preferred.